clover/codelab-remote-pay-cloud/README.md

 Run `npm run build` to start `webpack-dev-server`, which will bundle your files and enable hot reloading.

 Open a new browser tab and [log in to your Sandbox developer account](https://sandbox.dev.clover.com/home/login).
 From the drop-down menu in the upper-right corner, select your test merchant.
 From your test merchant's Clover dashboard, click More Tools to launch the App Market.
 Find the **CodeLab: Remote Pay Cloud** app in the App Market.
-Install and launch it, and Clover will redirect you to https://localhost:8080, including a few query parameters with the redirect that we will explain shortly.
+Install and launch it, and Clover will redirect you to https://localhost:8080, including a few query parameters with the redirect.
 The page displays a simple point-of-sale system.

 ![](/public/assets/images/POSLandingScreen.png)